andrelmartins/teste/docs/vignette/part6.md

 ## Plotting PRO-seq density surrounding TF binding sites

 Next we will look at PRO-seq signal centered around CTCF binding sites.
-We will consider the orien- tation of the CTCF motif and the original alignment strand of the sequence read.
+We will consider the orientation of the CTCF motif and the original alignment strand of the sequence read.

 ```bash
 wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeUwTfbs/wgEncodeUwTfbsK562CtcfStdPkRep1.narrowPeak.gz